Oscars 2020: How Lucasfilm's ILM brought Princess Leia back to 'Star Wars: The Rise of Skywalker' - Go Tech Daily

 SAN FRANCISCO – The latest film in the Star Wars franchise, “Star Wars: The Rise of Skywalker”, is epic in its battle scenes, fast-track chases and lightsaber duels.
 But one of the biggest challenges for the visual effects team was something seemingly smaller, although extremely important for the film.
 It revolved around a face.

-Roger Guyett was one of the four men responsible for bringing the director JJ Abram’s vision to life.
+Roger Guyett was one of the four men responsible for bringing director J.J.
+Abrams’ vision to life.
 The team is ready for an Academy Award in the category of best visual effects.
 With the death of Carrie Fisher, the team was tasked with bringing her character Leia back to the screen.

 OSCARS 2020 LIVE: when, how to watch – date, time of the 92nd Academy Awards

-“JJ and I had a number of discussions about the right approach for this and we finally decided to take an approach where we actually used his face for each sequence you see in the film,” said Guyett.
+“J.J. and I had a number of discussions about the right approach for this, and we finally decided to adopt an approach where we actually used his face for each sequence you see in the film,” said Guyett.
 “It’s really Carrie Fisher and we thought it would honor her legacy.”

 The team didn’t want it to be like cutting it from an old movie and putting it in the new one.
 They therefore used different shots of scenes that they had never used before.